molikto/mlang/README.md

     * composition structure (hcomp, transp)
     * glue type and univalence, fibrant universe
     * sum type's composition structure, higher inductive types
+* SOUNDNESS
+    * core checker, so we check meta solutions. also as a double check of elaboration
+    * positivity checker
+    * coverage & confluence checker for overlapping patterns and for hits
+    * termination checking: currently you don't need modifier `inductively` to write a recursive type, with termination checking, you should not be able to do this
 * CORE THEORY EXTENSIONS
     * **RESEARCH** cumulative universe with "lift" operator for global definitions (see [here](https://mazzo.li/epilogue/index.html%3Fp=857&cpage=1.html)) and subtyping
         * how we can incorporate XTT or/and two level system, or Arend style, or even both